Petauridae breviceps

 12 years in captivity

 In the wild, sugar gliders are found in most of New South Wales, and well as southeastern Queensland in Australia.
-Sugar gliders are arboreal, and live in costal forests.
+They are arboreal animals and live in costal forests.

 Sugar gliders are omnivores, and are mainly foragers.
-Sugar gliders are most well known for feeding on sweet tree saps and gums, honeydew produced by insects, crystalized plant sap.
+They are most well known for feeding on sweet tree saps and gums, honeydew produced by insects, crystalized plant sap.
 This penchant for sweet foods is where sugar gliders get their name.
-Sugar gliders also eat insects, fruits and vegetables, and have even been known to feed on lizards and small birds.
+The sugar glider is also known to eat insects, fruits and vegetables, and even lizards and small birds.

 A large portion of a wild sugar glider’s diet is pollen, and the animals act as major pollinators for Australian wildflowers

-Australia is known for its marsupials and has about 120 species living on the continent, including sugar gliders.
-Sugar gliders are nocturnal animals, and are a type of gliding possum (not to be confused with the American Opossum.)
-Despite not being related to them, sugar gliders act and like flying squirrels.
+Australia is known for its marsupials and has about 120 species living on the continent, including the sugar glider.
+Sugar gliders are nocturnal animals, and are a type of gliding possum (not to be confused with the American opossums.)
+Despite not being related to them, the sugar glider looks and acts flying squirrels.
 This similarity is an example of Convergent Evolution, which is when species evolve similar traits at the same time, even when they are unrelated and in different locations.
-Another example of Convergent Evolution is with echidnas and hedgehogs both evolving spikes!
+Another example of Convergent Evolution is with echidnas and hedgehogs, which both evolved spikes!